-Endangered species of animal hold a special place in human hearts.
-We love animals but never before have we been in danger of losing so many species.
+Endangered species of animals hold a special place in human hearts.
+We love animals, but never before have we been in danger of losing so many species.

 (Audit of the Universe, chapter 6.2)

-- Elephants, rhinoceri, walrus and dozens of other species with tusks or ivory horns were hunted for centuries, a lot of which are endangered species.
+- We’ve hunted elephants, rhinoceros, walrus, and dozens of other species with tusks or ivory horns for centuries, a lot of which are endangered species.
 The rest of their bodies were habitually left abandoned once the high-value ivory was removed.
-Over the course of the mid-20th-century, a combination of public opinion and legal change reduced the ivory trade to a trickle of illegally poached specimens.
+Throughout the mid-20th-century, a combination of public opinion and legal change reduced the ivory trade to a trickle of illegally poached specimens.
 Unfortunately, as of Nov.
-2017 Trump has lifted the US ban on elephant trophy hunting.
+2017, Trump has lifted the US ban on elephant trophy hunting.

 - Fancy furs from animals like beaver, ermine and mink, once drove entire economies and reduced species like the American buffalo to near-extinction.
-Like ivory-bearing species, these animals were rarely eaten and the bodies were wasted after their skins were removed.
-During the late 20th century, protests staged in major shopping areas turned public opinion against wearing such skins.
+Like ivory-bearing species, these animals were rarely eaten, and the bodies were wasted after their skins were removed.
+During the late 20th century, protests staged in significant shopping areas turned public opinion against wearing such coats.
 Though few legal restrictions are in place against producing fur, the demand has dropped sufficiently to reduce production by half between the 1960s and 2010.

 Animal favorites of Humans

-Perhaps the most fortunate of animals are those for whom we have developed true affection.
+Perhaps the most fortunate of animals are those for whom we have developed real affection.
 Man views our pets as, if not our children, favored younger siblings for which we feel both love and responsibility.
-These animals include both those we keep as pets and those we have decided to protect because of their beauty, exoticness or rarity.
+These animals include both those we keep as pets and those we have decided to protect because of their beauty, exoticness, or rarity.

 Pets are often cared for as if they were children: and Americans alone spend a total of $61.4 billion on their pets annually.
 Different countries and regions consider different animals appropriate for keeping as pets.
-In China, cats are in luck while Americans prefer dogs.
+In China, cats are in luck, while Americans prefer dogs.
 Japanese keep birds and crickets as pets.
-Inuit Eskimos of Canada might care for a fox, seal or even bear cub.
-Working animals like oxen and horses aren’t always regarded with the same affection as pets, but we usually treat them nearly as well because we rely on them to help accomplish our work.
+Inuit Eskimos of Canada might care for a fox, seal, or even bear cub.
+We don’t always regard working animals like oxen and horses with the same affection as pets, but we usually treat them nearly as well because we rely on them to help accomplish our work.

-Another class of animals we care for in a way are those who have adapted to live in human spoor.
+Another class of animals we care for in a way are those who have adapted to live in the human sphere.
 We don’t view them as possessions per se, but we created and own the environment to which they have adapted.
-Animals like rats and pigeons thrive in human cities, and some animals including raccoons, opossums, monkeys and coyotes have adapted to urban environments even in the past several decades.
+Animals like rats and pigeons thrive in human cities, and some animals, including raccoons, opossums, monkeys, and coyotes have adapted to urban environments even in the past several decades.
 This relationship works out to their advantage, even if we aren’t willing partners in the exchange.

-- Since 1973, 180 nations have ratified the Convention on International Trade in Endangered Species treaty which is aimed at protecting over 35,000 species of animals and plants.
+- Since 1973, 180 nations have ratified the Convention on International Trade in Endangered Species treaty, which aims at protecting over 35,000 species of animals and plants.
 The protected fauna include the red panda, chimpanzee, Asiatic lion an Asian elephant among many others–all examples of creatures who have become valued by humanity because of their exotic and endangered status.

 - In the United States, the Endangered Species Act has helped 93 species recover from endangered status to establish healthy populations.
-Although this is good news, it should be noticed that this is just 1 percent of the species protected by the Act and the recovery time is typically 20-25 years.
+Although this is good news, realize this is just 1 percent of the species protected by the Act, and the recovery time is typically 20-25 years.

-- Other effective acts and treaties include the Migratory Bird Treaty between Canada and Great Britain of 1916, the Antarctic Treaty of 1959 which defined rules for studying and preserving the area around that continent, and the 1989 African Elephant Conservation Act.
+- Other valid acts and treaties include the Migratory Bird Treaty between Canada and Great Britain of 1916, the Antarctic Treaty of 1959, which defined rules for studying and preserving the area around that continent, and the 1989 African Elephant Conservation Act.

-Humans don’t always make the right decisions, but as you can see they can come around to aid those animals who need help.
-Case in point, the first ever birth at the Beauval Zoo South West of Paris of a baby Panda in August 2017 who was officially named ‘Yuan Meng,’ meaning “the realization of a wish” by Brigitte Macron, wife of the French President in December.
-This is a joint venture between France and China to revive the Panda population, another endangered species, and is the result of real efforts towards that goal
+Humans don’t always make the right decisions, but as you can see, they can come around to aid those animals who need help.
+Case in point, the first-ever birth at the Beauval Zoo South West of Paris of a baby Panda in August 2017, who was officially named ‘Yuan Meng,’ meaning “the realization of a wish” by Brigitte Macron, wife of the French President in December.
+It is a joint venture between France and China to revive the Panda population, another endangered species, and is the result of real efforts towards that goal

 Nuisances and Threats

-We have not always been the top predator in the global environment, and even in modern times animals kill several hundred people each year.
+We have not always been the top predator in the global environment, and even in modern times, animals kill several hundred people each year.
 When not attacking us directly, predators can harm or kill the animals we have chosen to protect.
-These factors have led us to view some animals as enemies to be destroyed, rather than possessions to exploit or friends to care for.
+These factors have led us to view some animals as enemies to be destroyed, rather than possessions to exploit or friends in our care.

-Vermin and pests aren’t viewed as the threats that predators are, but humans hunt and kill them with the same efficiency.
-Eliminating rodents, insects and similar creatures is an 11-billion-dollar industry in the US alone.
+We don’t view vermin and pests as the threats that predators are, but humans hunt and kill them with the same efficiency.
+Eliminating rodents, insects, and similar creatures is an 11-billion-dollar industry in the US alone.
 Even before the process became industrialized, individual people have made a living trapping rats since we started living in cities.
 Since these vermin are often disease vectors, trapping and killing them is likely a necessary cost of what some might consider the advantages of urbanizing humanity.

 Bacteria is another form of fauna humans have viewed as a threat since we discovered them in the 19th century.
-We have acted to counter this threat with antibiotics, antiseptics and vaccines.
-This campaign has improved our lifespans and quality of life, but has also forced bacteria to reorganize and evolve, creating super-resistant bacteria that are immune to many of our antibiotics.
-Cases like this are important studies in our Audit of the Universe, since unintended consequences play a major role in our effect on the Universe.
+We have acted to counter this threat with antibiotics, antiseptics, and vaccines.
+This campaign has improved our lifespans and quality of life.
+Still, it has also forced bacteria to reorganize and evolve, creating super-resistant bacteria that are immune to many of our antibiotics.
+Cases like this are essential studies in our Audit of the Universe since unintended consequences play a significant role in our effect on the Universe.

 Dig Deeper into The Explanation